What Pool Cues are Made in the USA?

 Are American-made cues worth twice the price of imports?

-Not always exactly twice, but they do cost more.
+They do cost more, though rarely exactly double.
 The price difference reflects labor costs, material sourcing, and quality control.
 Whether it’s “worth it” depends on how seriously you play.
 Casual players might not notice.
 Serious players will feel the difference.

 Can I get a custom cue from any of these makers?

 Schon and Pechauer take custom orders regularly.
-Jacoby, Meucci, along with Balabushka do selective custom work.
+Jacoby and Meucci do selective custom work, and so does Balabushka.
 Smaller makers often specialize in customs.
 Call ahead and ask about their process and timeline.

 Do these cues hold their value?